enviPath/enviPath-python/docs/source/getting_started.rst

 Package is one of the most fundamental objects in enviPath, it is the object were collections of other objects, such as Compounds, Reactions, Pathways, etc. are stored.
 A package can public or private, on the first case no login will be required to access the data, however on the second case it will be necessary to do so.
-There is a dedicated :ref:`accessing_packages` to show how to access both types of packages.
-Additionally, this tutorial#TODO will help you to see how to create a package and start to add data to it.
+There is a dedicated :ref:`tutorial<accessing_packages>` to show how to access both types of packages.
+Additionally, this :ref:`tutorial<create_package>` will help you to see how to create a package and start to add data to it.

 Compound
 --------